 At this stage, at least, I think we have to sell moderation as the best way of engaging as many people as possible in the cause, even if, as passionate campaigners, we lean towards the extreme.
 In five years' time, this may no longer be the case ...

 I suppose this bit is sort of 'misc,' if it's anything.
-Expect thoughts on humans, healthy humans, unhealthy humans, poems, pretty photos, planet, planet, planet a bit more, because it's important, and finches, because I ruddy love birds and I love categories of things and while I love the blue tit too his category isn't exactly something you want to declare you love, yknow?
+It's me at my most random.
+Expect thoughts on humans, healthy humans, unhealthy humans, poems, pretty photos, planet, planet, planet a bit more, because it's important, and finches, because I ruddy love bird watching, ok?